-Chicago - For our 2, 3, 4, and 8-weeks sessions, the check-in time for all of Chicago sites is 10:00am and the buses will leave promptly at 10:30am.
+Chicago - For our 2, 3, 4, and 8-weeks sessions, the check-in time for our Chicago sites varies based on age group.
+You will receive more information about this when your child's travel plans are confirmed.
 On the return trip from camp, campers are expected to arrive at return bus sites around 1:30pm.